Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/guide.md

     from os import getcwd, listdir, path
     ```

-The rationale for this change is purely aesthetic as when reading a file with many imports it looks good to have all the import keywords at the beginning.
+The reason for this change is purely aesthetic - when reading a file with many imports, it looks better to have all the import keywords at the beginning.

+### Globals

 ### Abilities (Functions)

+In Jac, a new naming convention has been introduced to refer to functions and data spatial code blocks as "abilities."
+While we will discuss data spatial programming in more detail later on, for now, it's worth noting that the functions in Python and Jac are quite similar, except that the `def` keyword is replaced with `can`.
+Additionally, Jac requires that type hints be included in function signatures (both for parameters and return values).
+Any function that doesn't include a return signature (i.e., `-> TYPE`) is assumed to be `-> None` by default.

 === "circle.jac"
     ```jac linenums="10"